skipto-landmarks-headings/page-script-5/README.md

 The following HTML code is for the benefit of developers to understand the elements, classes and ids used in the SkipTo menu button and menu for use in custom styling.

-NOTE: The following HTML is genrated automatically by the script.
+NOTE: The following HTML is generated automatically by the script.

 ```html